13 Top-Rated Ski Resorts near Toronto, 2023

 We may earn a commission from affiliate links ()

-Toronto has a surprising number of great ski resorts within easy reach, perfect for a day trip or a weekend getaway.
-When most people think of skiing near Toronto, it's the ski resorts in Southern Ontario that come to mind, but you can also find wonderful skiing and snowboarding just a few hours away, in Upstate New York.
-In fact, the ski hills near Toronto with the greatest vertical drop are actually located in New York State.
+When most people think of skiing near Toronto, it's the ski resorts in Ontario that come to mind, but you can also find wonderful skiing and snowboarding just a few hours away, in Upstate New York.
+In fact, the ski hills with the most significant vertical drop, are in New York State.

-The resort you choose will likely depend on whether you are day tripping or planning a weekend getaway.
+The resort you choose will likely depend on whether you want a day trip or are planning a weekend getaway.
 For day trips, you'll want to stick to the Canadian ski resorts near Toronto, but if you have a weekend, it's worth considering a ski getaway to New York or resorts further afield in Ontario.

 Many fun family ski resorts can be found within a few hours of Toronto.
 And since many of the resorts offer night skiing, you can literally leave Toronto after work on a Friday and still have time to do a few laps or crank out some major air in the terrain park before settling into the hot tub later on.

 A bit of planning also helps.
 Pre-season ski deals are often quite good, and booking online a few days in advance can save you money.
-Also, if you don't mind driving a bit to some of the lesser known hills, you'll be rewarded with wide-open slopes free of crowds.
+Also, if you don't mind driving a bit to some of the lesser-known hills, you'll be rewarded with wide-open slopes free of crowds.
+The resorts closest to the city can be wall-to-wall with skiers.

 Plan your winter getaway with our list of the best ski resorts near Toronto.